 M.A. in Anthropology Degree Committee, Thesis, Research Paper

 Each student in the M.A. in Anthropology degree program will consult with the Director of Graduate Studies and relevant faculty members to select a three-person faculty committee, which will assume major responsibility for the student’s advisement.
-At least two members of this committee, including the chair, must be from the Department of Anthropology, and the third member may be selected from outside the department.
+At least two members of this committee, including the chair, must be from Anthropology, and the third member may be selected from outside the program.
 At least the chair should be chosen by the end of the first year, and the entire committee by the end of the third term.

 Under the direction of the M.A. in Anthropology degree committee, the student will complete a thesis and register for at least three credit hours of ANTH 599 while doing so.
-A student may submit a published paper, or one accepted for publication in an approved professional journal, instead of a thesis, or may be authorized by the department to substitute a research paper for the thesis.
+A student may submit a published paper, or one accepted for publication in an approved professional journal, instead of a thesis, or may be authorized by the program to substitute a research paper for the thesis.
 Passing of a comprehensive examination on the student’s entire program is a Graduate School requirement.
-One paper copy of the thesis, research paper, or article must be deposited with the department before the degree is granted.
+One paper copy of the thesis, research paper, or article must be deposited with the school before the degree is granted.

 - completion of 30 credit hours of coursework, including 21 credit hours at the 500 level (which can include up to nine credit hours of ANTH 598 - Research); and